himanshu-chaddha/JavaScript/README.md

 });
 ```

 - Here, when you see the value of 'e' on the console, it will look like an object.
 This object contains a target property also which is actually pointing to the element.
-And if you print that target on console you will actually get the element havinf that `.btn class.`
+And if you print that target on console you will actually get the element having that `.btn class.`

 ```
 console.log(e.target);